 Canada is a country that is often on the top of the list when talking about the best countries in the world.
 The inclusivity, diversity, and the melting pot the country represents are just some of the reasons people love this country.
 Hence, moving into Canada will surely be a good choice for you.
 In addition, the overall stance of the Canadian community will make it easier for you to settle in.
 Now, moving into Canada means doing proper research.
 Today, we talk about the most expensive cities in Canada, to help you make your choice and understand where you are moving to.
 By knowing which cities are more, or less expensive, you can have a much more positive relocation experience.
-Additionally, a positive relocation experience can also be ensured by hiring professional movers, like Number 1 Movers.
+Additionally, a positive relocation experience can also be ensured by hiring professional movers, like Number 1 Van Lines.
 If you are moving to Canada, this article is for you.

 What are the most expensive cities in Canada?

 So, you want to move to the second-largest country in the world when it comes to territory?
 Spreading over 3.85 million square miles, the country of Canada shares the longest bi-national land border with the United States.
 The capital city of the country is Ottawa.
 In addition, the country has three large metropolitan areas: the Toronto Metropolitan Area, Montreal Metropolitan Area, and Vancouver Metropolitan Area.